xxfoundation/elixxir-client/README.md

                                   base64 representations) (default "0")
       --forceHistoricalRounds     Force all rounds to be sent to historical round retrieval
+      --fastPolling bool          Enables polling for filtered network updates.
-  -h, --help                      help for client
+                                  Defaults to true if not set -h, --help                      help for client
   -l, --log string                Path to the log output path (- is stdout)
                                   (default "-")